masatoshiueno/leaflet-socrata/README.md

 ## Learn why and how to pair Leaflet with Socrata
 - see free online book, *Data Visualization for All*, https://www.datavizforall.org/leaflet/with-socrata/index.html

+- requires developers to register for a free Socrata app token at https://dev.socrata.com/register

 ## Demonstration maps

 ### GeoJSON endpoint with default markers and pop-up info window